How to Fix a Dodge Grand Caravan Electric Sliding Door Problem

 Over this last year, both side slide doors on my van quit working electrically within a month or two of each other.
 I had known Dodge and Chrysler vans had problems with these doors, and I was not happy.

-I started looking on line for wire diagrams to help me try to troublesshoot the problem.
+I started looking on line for wire diagrams to help me try to troubleshoot the problem.
 I thought maybe it was a fuse problem or a bad motor.

 I found that a lot of people had the same problem.
 The main fix was to look for broken wires in the wire harness that follows the door as it opens and shuts.
 Many places described how to do fix it, but it was not clear reading them how to actually do it.

 I will provide detailed instructions and pictures on how to look for this problem and how to fix it.
-It is actually easy to do and takes only about fifteen minutes per door to do.
-And there is a video at the end of this hub on that shows how to fix it,though the way I opened up the harness was different and easier than what he did in the video.
+It is actually easy to do and takes only about 15 minutes per door.
+There is a video at the end of this article that shows how to fix it, though the way I opened up the harness was different and easier than what he did in the video.